-I am pleased to report that the Company delivered a satisfactory set of financial results for 2021 amidst the global economy that is affected by the coronavirus (COVID-19) outbreak.
+I am pleased to report that the Company delivered a satisfactory set of financial results for 2022 amidst the challenging journey over the past 3 years.
 The Company is in a sound financial position with potential growth in revenue and profit as we made steady progress towards our objective of delivering sustainable value for our shareholders.